Slots

 Special handling

-Per the spec slots are only available when using Web Components in conjunction with Shadow DOM, but Enhance enables the same behavior by expanding your elements server side.
-You get compatible markup that you can decide how you want to progressively enhance in the browser.
-In order to not litter your output with <slot> tags, Enhance will convert any unused slots into <span> tags which have the same characteristics as a <slot> tag.
+In order to not litter your HTML with <slot> tags, Enhance will convert any unused slots into <span> tags which have the same characteristics as a <slot> tag.

 as attribute